-Healthcare Technology sales is a never-ending process of prospecting, consistent outreach, more outreach, closing those healthcare software sales, and repeating.
-One of the best ways of fueling this so-called “sales pipeline” is by building a steady flow of qualified leads and managing a CRM well.
-According to a Technology Advice report, firms that apply pipeline management experience 28% higher growth than those that don’t!
+When you work in the healthcare marketplace, you understand how long the sales process can be.
+Prospecting, outreach, then some more outreach, closing, then repeating, over and over.
+One of the best ways to fuel this long sales pipeline is by building a steady flow of qualified leads and managing a CRM efficiently.
+Remember, it’s not about the number of leads you have, it’s about the quality you have.
+Because those quality leads are the ones that will convert into a sale and become a reoccurring customer.
+According to the Technology Advice report, firms that apply pipeline management experience 28% higher growth than those that don’t!

 Here is how you can build a steadily increasing sales pipeline to boost your healthcare software sales:

 Understand how your customers buy